plexil-group/plexil/README.md

 ```

 5. The `plexilexec` script runs the Universal Executive on a plan and
 requires an interface configuration file.
-See the Sourceforge
+See the online documentation
-documentation for more information.
+for more information.

 ```
 plexilexec -c interface-config.xml -p my-plan.plx`